 Spousal support, maintenance, and alimony all refer to the same thing: a sum of money paid by a financially independent person to their financially dependent ex-spouse.
 Marital misconduct cannot be considered in an alimony determination, per Colorado Revised Statutes Section 14-10-114.

-Even if you and your spouse are in complete agreement about the terms of your divorce – which is rare –it is still within your best interest to work with an attorney who can review things before they are finalized.
+Even if you and your spouse are in complete agreement about the terms of your divorce – which is rare – it is still within your best interest to work with an attorney who can review your case and its paperwork before the divorce is finalized.
 If there are any disputes in your divorce, your attorney can advocate for you.
-Contact the aggressive Denver divorce lawyers at Robinson & Henry, P.C. to learn more about Colorado laws and how to start the divorce process.